Kalakalappu: Plot

 Seenu runs the Kumbakonam-based Masala Café, inherited from his forefathers.
-Masala Café was a famous food outlet a few decades back, but has lost its prominence later, and now Seenu finds it difficult to manage.
+Masala Café was a famous food outlet a few decades back, but has lost its prominence, and now Seenu finds it difficult to manage the struggling enterprise.
 The café's chef and his granddaughter Maya stay with Seenu.

-Madhavi, the new health inspector, decides to permanently shut Masala Café due to its unhygienic environment.
-Seenu requests her to give him some time so he can make his hotel gain its prominence once again.
+Madhavi, the new health inspector, decides to permanently shut down Masala Café due to its unhygienic environment.
+Seenu requests her to give him some time so he can make his hotel regain its prominence.
 Slowly, Seenu and Madhavi become good friends, and love blossoms between them.

 Seenu's younger brother Raghu, a thief, gets released from prison.
-Seenu allows Raghu to stay with him as Raghu saves him from the moneylender 'Anjuvati Alagesan' (literally 'Five-interest Alagesan'), to whom Seenu owes money.
-Raghu falls in love with Maya at the first sight.
-Manickam, a jewellery owner, stages a drama to get money from insurance.
-Manickam sets fire to his jewellery showroom and tries to get the insured amount by claiming loss, although he has safely hidden precious diamonds in a mobile phone which is with his nephew Kumar.
-Kumar misses the mobile phone containing the diamonds, which later gets into Raghu's hands.
+Seenu allows Raghu to stay with him as Raghu saves him from the moneylender Anjuvatti (Five-interest) Alagesan, to whom Seenu owes money.
+Raghu falls in love with Maya at first sight.
+Manickam, a jewellery owner, seeks to get money from insurance.
+He sets fire to his jewellery showroom and tries to get the insured amount by claiming loss, although he has safely hidden precious diamonds in a mobile phone which is with his nephew Kumar.
+Kumar misplaces the mobile phone containing the diamonds, which later gets into Raghu's hands.

-Dharamarajan, a cunning man, is the Kumbakonam police inspector and a childhood friend of Seenu.
+Police Inspector Dharamarajan, a cunning man, is a childhood friend of Seenu.
 A real estate developer plans to demolish Masala Café and construct a mall over there due to its prime location.
-But Seenu is not ready to sell his property as he prefers to own it in the memory of his family members.
+But Seenu is unwilling to sell his property as he prefers to own it in the memory of his family members.
 Dharmarajan assures to convince Seenu and make him sell the hotel and he talks a deal with the real estate developer.